Zona Gale: Political and suffrage efforts

 She was a suffragist, an activist, and a liberal Democrat, who supported the La Follettes, including Robert Sr. and his two sons Robert Jr. and Philip.
 She spoke for them at events and on the radio when they were campaigning for office.

 She was an active member of the National Woman's Party, and she lobbied extensively for the 1921 Wisconsin Equal Rights Law.
 In the same year, she attended the founding meeting (in New York) of the Lucy Stone League and became a member of its executive committee.
 Her activism on behalf of women was her way to help solve "a problem she returned to repeatedly in her novels: women's frustration at their lack of opportunities."

 She became a pacifist during World War I. She was a director of the Women's International League for Peace and Freedom.
 She also criticized the inclusion of military training in college curriculums.
 She was on the executive committee of the American Union Against Militarism and a member of the Fellowship of Reconciliation and the Women's Peace Society.

 She was against racial prejudice and promoted improved means of communication among races.
 She served on the Wisconsin Free Library Commission.
 In 1922, she established Zona Gale scholarships to pay towards talented young adult's education.

 University of Wisconsin

 She later became a regent of the university and became embroiled in the ouster of the president, Dr. Glenn Frank.
-Governor Philip La Follette convinced other regents, some of who he had appointed, to call for the removal of Frank.
+Governor Philip La Follette convinced other regents, some of whom he had appointed, to call for the removal of Frank.
 Gale stood by Frank and criticized the governor.